Robert De Niro, at 79, becomes a father for the 7th time

 Robert De Niro has welcomed another child.
 The 79-year-old is now the father of seven.

-A representative for De Niro confirmed the birth to The Associated Press on Tuesday but said no other details or statement were expected.
+A representative for De Niro confirmed the birth to The Associated Press on Tuesday.
+No other details, including the identity of the mother, were released.

+At a film premiere Tuesday night, De Niro told The Associated Press about becoming a father again: “It’s always good and mysterious and you don’t know what the hell is going to happen.”

-The Oscar winner is also a parent to Drena, 51, and Raphael, 46, from his first marriage; and twins, Julian and Aaron, 27; Elliot, 24; and Helen Grace, 11, from his second marriage.
+The Oscar winner is also a parent to Drena, 51, and Raphael, 46, from his first marriage to Diahne Abbott; and twins, Julian and Aaron, 27; Elliot, 24; and Helen Grace, 11, from his second marriage to Grace Hightower.
+De Niro and Hightower announced they were divorcing in 2018.

 De Niro is currently promoting the new comedy “About My Father,” which opens on May 26.